 - 1. Attend every class.
 Make sure to sign in. - 2.
-Take detailed lecture notes.
-Not all material will be covered in the text. - Participate in class, ask questions, make comments, about the discussion topic.
+Take detailed lecture notes and chapter notes.
+Not all material will be covered in the text.
+Read your handwritten notes out loud to study - 3.
+Participate in class, ask questions, make comments, about the discussion topic.
 In other words, be fully present in the class. - 4.
-Read the text before coming to class so you are prepared for class.

-5. Study with others

-6. Consider joining or creating a study group
+Read the text before coming to class so you are prepared for class. - 5.
+Study with others - 6.
+Consider joining or creating a study group - 7.
+Become familiar with your textbook author's resources online Interplay 14th edition - 8.
+You may not always agree with the opinions of others- that's ok, listen anyways - 9.
+Be respectful- self-disclosure in class stays in class. - 10.
+Have fun and laugh often.